-Gastric Bypass Produces Alcohol Addiction in Many Patients
+Gastric Bypass Linked to Alcohol Addiction Risk

 In a cruel twist of fate for obese people who opt for gastric bypass surgery, a study from the University of Pittsburgh’s Medical Center has determined that bypass surgery significantly increases the likelihood of the patient becoming an alcoholic.

 The research followed 1,945 adults who had gastric bypass surgery between 2006 and 2011.
 The researchers reviewed alcoholism one year prior to the surgery and for two years following.

 While the study found no significant difference between alcoholism prior to and one year following the surgery, more than a third more of the patients became alcoholics in the two years following having the surgery.
 The rate of alcoholism went from about 7% to about 10% in the second year.

 The younger men were more likely to become alcoholics than the rest of the gastric bypass recipients.
 The average age of the bypass patients was 47 years old, and they were 78% women with an average body mass index of 45.
 Gastric bypass surgery is now offered to those with BMI levels greater than 40.

 There are several prevailing theories for the increase in alcoholism.
 One is referred to as “shifting addiction,” where a person with a food addiction becomes addicted to something else.
 Other research has found the neural pathway sensitized, possibly opening the patient up to increased addictive behavior.
 Another theory relates to the genetic traits of addiction continuing and transferring after the surgery.

 Whatever the reason, changing the body’s physiology with gastric bypass surgery is not a natural procedure, and its risks and consequences are not surprising to most health experts.